metageni/SUPER-FOCUS/README.md

 This will run SUPER-FOCUS using `query.fasta` as a query, and output results into `myOutputDirectory`.

 ### General recommendations
-- The FOCUS reduction is not necessary if not wanted (set `-focus 0`)
+- The FOCUS reduction is not necessary if not wanted (it is off by default: set `-focus 1` to run FOCUS reduction).
-- Run RAPSearch for short sequences. it is less sensitive for long sequences
+- Run RAPSearch for short sequences, it is less sensitive for long sequences.
-- How BLAST if you want the result to be the most sensitive as possible
+- Use BLAST if you want the results to be as sensitive as possible.
-- Only use DIAMOND for large datasets.
-It is slower than blastx for small datasets
+- Primarily use DIAMOND for large datasets only.
+It is slower than blastx for small datasets.

 ## Output
 SUPER-FOCUS output will be add the folder selected by the `-dir` argument.